johnwargo/pi-weather-station/readme.md

 To save your changes, press ctrl-O then press the Enter key.
 Next, press ctrl-x to exit the nano application.

 Reboot the Raspberry Pi.
-When it restarts, both python processes should execute in terminal windows as shown in Figure 4.
+When it restarts, both python processes should execute in a terminal window as shown in Figure 4.

 ![Weather Monitor Home Page](http://johnwargo.com/files/pi-weather-station-800.png)